Persian Empire Language, Writing and Scribes

 Parsa was renamed Persepolis (City of Persians) by the Greeks.
 Although the city was burned by Alexander the Great in 330 BC, the heat of the fire hardened the clay tablets.
 Then a wall fell and covered a storage room, preserving thousands of tablets for centuries.
 Over time, the location became covered with wind-blown sand and forgotten.

-Records and libraries were also deliberately destroyed when Persia was conquered by the Arabs and the Mongol Empire of Genghis Khan.
+Records and libraries were also deliberately destroyed when Persia was conquered by the Arabs starting in 633 AD and by the Mongol Empire of Genghis Khan starting in 1220 AD.

 In 1933, archaeologists from the Oriental Institute of the University of Chicago, working at the ancient Persian capital, found thousands of clay tablets, written in several languages.
 The collection is known as the Persepolis Fortification Archive (PFA).